Huma123456/FakeNewsProject/README.md

 Consists of 5 classifiers and then ensembled to make a hybrid classifier.
 We have also decided to use a webcrawler if we found some time for it during our FINAL YEAR PROJECT:)

-Till now Different Machine Learning Algorithms have been applied including 1.KNN
+--------Till now Different Machine Learning Algorithms have been applied including--------------- 1.KNN
   2.Naive Bayes
   3.SVM